anirbanghoshsbi/Long-Short-Term-Memory/Understanding_LSTM.md

 > These time steps or the ability of the neural network to remember things in past for a fixed number of time steps is called
 >Back Propagation through Time.

-# Writing a children's book :

-Let us a say we are writing a children's book.
-The book has "Doug saw Jane.
-Jane saw Spot.
-Spot Saw Doug."

-My Book has just three lines and has a vocabulary of {Doug , Jane , Spot , saw .}.
-The task of the neural network is to find what is the nest word given this sequence of words.

 # Writing a Children's Book
 Suppose a Children Book has the following lines